Add an account

 - Developer - Can do everything a Power user can do, plus create data cubes and cube perspectives

 - Culture - The default culture for this account.
-Must be a valid IETF language tag such as en or en-US.
+Must be a valid IETF language tag, such as en or en-US.
+This information is included in the configuration of Windows and External accounts, and can only be modified here for Local accounts.

-- Application Privileges - Allow or deny access to specific functionality or UI elements.
+Expand the Application Privileges tab to allow or deny access to specific functionality or UI elements.

 Click Submit to create the account.